harleo/blink/README.md

   -o, --output TEXT       name of the folder to save the screenshots to.
                           [default: screenshots]
-  -ws, --windowsize TEXT  window size of the screenshot.  [default: 1200x600] -to, --timeout INTEGER  webpage request timeout in seconds.  [default: 10] -h, --help              Show this message and exit.
+  -ws, --windowsize TEXT  window size of the screenshot.  [default: 1200x600] -to, --timeout INTEGER  web page request timeout in seconds.  [default: 10] -h, --help              Show this message and exit.
 ```